LukeSmithxyz/based.cooking/src/tuhu.md

 # Tuh'u

-Tuh'u (Akkadian for possibly "beetroot") is an ancient Mesopotamian spring festival dish, extracted by historians at Yale Babylonian Collection from tablets from Babylonia, ca. 1740 BC.
+Tuh'u (Akkadian for possibly "beetroot") is an ancient Mesopotamian spring festival dish, a lamb stew of sorts, extracted by historians at
+Yale Babylonian Collection from tablets from Babylonia, ca. 1740 BC.

 - ⏲️ Prep time: 30 min
 - 🍳 Cook time: 60-90 min